alahmad-loay/e-commerce-clothing-webapp/README.md

 - #### backend

-Configure your database connection details in an app.config file.
+Configure your database connection details in an appsettings.json file.
 Build and run the solution file from the "Backend" folder in Visual Studio.

 - #### frontend